-But a worker's problems are not limited to the place where he works, I can hear someone say.
-That is true, and the factory branch is only the begining of Syndicalism.
-In all things which are particular to our factory, the branch has atonomy, but there are other problems which may concern say, similar factories in the same area.
-This presents no difficulty, however, for the industrial branch will be federated to the district federation of engineers - or miners, or railwaymen.
+BUT A WORKER'S problems are not limited to the place where he works, I can hear someone say.
+That is true, and the factory branch is only the beginning of Syndicalism.
+In all things which are particular to our factory, the branch has autonomy, but there are other problems which may concern, say, similar factories in the same district.
+This presents no difficulty, however, for the industrial branch will be federated to the district federation of engineers-or miners-or railwaymen.

-It is surprising how, on reflection, we find certain industries fall into distinct districts ....
+It is surprising how, on reflection, we find certain industries fall into fairly distinct districts. .
 Lancashire cotton, West Riding wool, London transport, Durham coal and so on.
-Here the superiority of the Syndicalist over territorial organisation will be seen, for a district of one industry say, in the West of Scotland organisational basis of Syndicalism is adaptable to this, but the territorial method, such as that of parlimentary groupings, has to squeese, lop off and fill up to make its rigid pattern on the political map.
+Here the superiority of Syndicalist over territorial organisation will be seen, for a district of one industry in, say, the West of Scotland, will overlap and underlap that of other industries.
+The organisational basis of Syndicalism is adaptable to this, but the territorial method, such as that of parliamentary groupings, has to squeeze, lop off and fill up to make its rigid pattern on the political map.